Categories of graphs for operadic structures: Acyclic graphs and the properadic graphical category

 \begin{example} A connected directed graph $L$ is \mydef{linear} if each vertex has exactly one input and one output, and if the graph itself has exactly one input and one output.
 We write ${\exedge}_i \rat L$ (resp.\ ${\exedge}_o \rat L$) for the embedding classifying the unique input (resp.\ output) edge. \end{example}

 \begin{definition} Let $G$ be a directed graph. \begin{itemize} \item A \mydef{directed path} in $G$ is a map $L \to G$ in the functor category $\finset^{\mathscr{G}}$. \item A \mydef{directed cycle} is $G$ is a path $L\to G$ from a non-edge graph $L$ so that the two composites ${\exedge}_i \rat L \to G$ and ${\exedge}_o \rat L \to G$ are equal. \item The graph $G$ is \mydef{acyclic} if and only if it is connected (as an undirected graph) and it does not have any cycles. \end{itemize} \end{definition} The reader who compares this definition with \cref{def cycles paths} will notice that here we require our directed paths start and end at edges, rather than possibly at vertices.
 When discussing directed graphs, acyclicity will always refer to this directed notion, rather than asking that the underlying undirected graph is a tree (which of course implies acyclicity).

-We should morally regard the directed nodeless loops from \cref{ex dir nodeless loop} as having a cycle, but it is easier to exclude them from the discussion entirely.
+\begin{warning}[Regarding \cref{sec extended}] In this section, we do not utilize the extended directed graphs from \cref{def ext dir graph}, and all directed graphs are as in \cref{def dir graph}.
+We should morally regard the directed nodeless loops from \cref{ex dir nodeless loop} as having a cycle, but it is easier to exclude them from the discussion entirely. \end{warning}

 Notice that if $H$ has a cycle and $H \to G$ is any map in $\finset^{\mathscr{G}}$, then $G$ has a cycle as well.
 Hence any embedding with acyclic codomain also has acyclic domain.

 Item \eqref{eq conv inclusion} in the following is the same concept as \cite[1.6.5]{Kock:GHP}, but restricted to the connected graphs. \begin{definition} Let $G$ be an acyclic directed graph. \begin{enumerate} \item We say an embedding $h\colon H \rat G$ is a \mydef{convex inclusion} if \begin{enumerate} \item it is injective, and \item it has the right lifting property in $\finset^{\mathscr{G}}$ with respect to the maps as $L$ ranges over the linear graphs from \cref{ex linear graph}. \end{enumerate} \item A \mydef{unstructured subgraph} $H$ of $G$ is a pair of subsets $E_H \subseteq E_G$ and $V_H \subseteq V_G$ so that Then $H$ is a graph by defining $I_H \coloneqq \bigcup_{V_H} \inp(v)$ and $O_H \coloneqq \bigcup_{V_H} \out(v)$ and the subset inclusions constitute an \'etale map $H \to G$. \item We write $\ssub(G) \subseteq \emb(G)$ for set of equivalence classes which represent convex inclusions, and call the elements of $\ssub(G)$ \mydef{structured subgraphs} of $G$.
 That is, given a convex inclusion $h\colon H' \rat G$, the subsets $E_{H'} \cong h(E_{H'}) \subseteq E_G$ and $h(V_{H'})\subseteq V_G$ determine an unstructured subgraph $H$ whose inclusion is isomorphic to $h$.
 We will use the notation $H\in \ssub(G)$ for such a structured subgraph. \end{enumerate} \end{definition} The terminology of structured subgraphs agrees with Definition 2.2.2 (via Remark 2.2.4) of \cite{ChuHackney}.
 These were called \emph{convex open subgraphs} in \cite[1.6.5]{Kock:GHP} and \emph{subgraphs} in \cite[Definition 6.32]{HRYbook}.